There will be six competitions during the season (3 x Digital and 3 x Print)

 There are two general classifications: DIGITAL and PRINT

-For each competition, a member may submit up to THREE images.
-Images cannot be entered in more than one competition if they have been awarded a placing or highly commended.
-Images that are similar to a previously-awarded image are also excluded.
-Images that have not been placed may be used in another competition.
+For each competition, a member may submit up to THREE entries.
+Entries cannot be entered in more than one competition if they have been awarded a placing or highly commended.
+Entries that are similar to a previously-awarded entry are also excluded.
+Entries that have not been placed may be used in another competition.
 The best TWO scores from each member in each competition will count towards the final results.

 The judge will give each image a score out of 20 and will be asked to determine 1st, 2nd and 3rd places and as many "Highly Commended" or "Certificate of Merit" awards as he/she considers.